giuliolibrando/unifi-cam-proxy/docs/docs/configuration/tapo.md

                         Sub stream profile to use (stream1=HD, stream2=SD) --snapshot-url SNAPSHOT_URL
-                        Custom snapshot URL (optional, will use ONVIF if not provided)
+                        Custom snapshot URL (optional, will use ONVIF if not provided) --single-stream {stream1,stream2}
+                        Use only one stream for both main and sub (stream1=HD, stream2=SD)
 ```

 ## Tapo C200/C220/C500